AAWA’s Key Strategies for 2018

 - Shift the focus to the undue influence that Watchtower brings to bear on its members to enforce policies which violate basic human rights.
 To this end, we will promote and support the activities of the Open Minds Foundation (openmindsfoundation.org)

-- Make grant applications for three special projects to educate and adjudicate Watchtower’s violations of human rights and their use of coercive control to elicit complicity on the part their members
+- Make grant applications for special projects to educate and adjudicate Watchtower’s violations of human rights and their use of coercive control to elicit complicity on the part their members

 - Provide information related to abusive Watchtower policies and make it easily accessible to the press and media, by using up-to-date videos, articles, fliers, research, arguments and evidence.